antrup/Philosophers/README.md

 Implementation of the Dining Philosopher Problem in C using threads and mutexes (/philo) and v (/philo_bonus)

 ### Build
-Version based on threads and mutexes cd philo && make
+- Version based on threads and mutexes: cd philo && make

-Version based processes and semaphore cd philo_bonus && make
+- Version based processes and semaphore: cd philo_bonus && make

 ### Run